-The Corporate Services Manager responded to a request for copies of the terms sheets documenting the agreement between the joint venture partners.
-With the support of the Chief Executive, he confirmed that any release of the terms sheets would be through an associated in committee staff report, subject to legal advice on their release, and there being no breach of the confidentiality agreements.
+The Corporate Services Manager responded to a request for copies of the terms sheets of the intended joint venture partners.
+With the support of the Chief Executive, he confirmed that any release of the terms sheets would through an associated in committee staff report, subject to legal advice re their release and there being no breach of confidentiality.

-The meeting heard that the terms-sheets will be the basis for legal agreements that have yet to be finalised.
+The meeting heard that the terms sheets sit behind legal agreements that have yet to be finalised.
 The first draft is currently being reviewed and will be sent to the respective parties' legal advisors for consideration.
-The majority of Councillors indicated that they wished to see the terms-sheets ahead of the agreement being finalised.
+The majority of Councillors indicated that they wished to see the terms sheets ahead of the agreement being finalised.